The Mathematical Basics and the Results of the Theory of physical structures

-{\bf Definition 1.} We shall say that the function (5.1) gives on an $m$-dimensional manifold $\mathfrak{M}$ a {\it $q$-ary $s$-metric phenomenologically symmetric geometry of rank $M$} if on a set dense in $\mathfrak{S}_F$ the rank of the mapping $F$ is equal to $s(C^{q}_{M}-1)$, and the rank of any projection of the mapping $F'$ that does not include the range of the mapping $F$ is maximal in the set dense in $\mathfrak{S}_{F'}$.
+{\it geometry of rank $M$} if on a set dense in $\mathfrak{S}_F$ the rank of the mapping $F$ is equal to $s(C^{q}_{M}-1)$, and the rank of any projection of the mapping $F'$ that does not include the range of the mapping $F$ is maximal in the set dense in $\mathfrak{S}_{F'}$.

 In other words, locally the range of the mapping $F$ in $R^{sC^{q}_{M}}$ belongs to the set of zeros of the system of $s$ independent functions $\Phi=(\Phi_1,\ldots,\Phi_s)$ of $sC^{q}_{M}$ variables, $s$ functional relations